There are two ways to create a roadmap in Roadmunk: from scratch or using one of our customizable in-app templates.

-If you're signed in to your Roadmunk account, start creating a roadmap from template by going to your Roadmap Home and selecting the Template folder.
+If you're signed in to your Roadmunk account, start creating a roadmap from a template by going to your Roadmap Home and selecting the Template folder.

 1. On the Roadmap Home navbar, click Templates.

-IMPORTANT: You can't change a roadmap's year-end after you save it.
-To find out how year-ends affect roadmaps, go to Why do roadmap year-ends matter further on the article.
+Note: To find out how year-ends affect roadmaps, go to Why do roadmap year-ends matter further on the article.

-TIP: Every template comes with sample items that you can duplicate as well as roadmap fields and views, each with their own visualizations, filters, and data pivots (if you're not familiar with any of this, take a few minutes to go through our Quick Guide to Roadmunk).
+TIP: Every template comes with sample items that you can duplicate as well as roadmap fields and views, each with its own visualizations, filters, and data pivots (if you're not familiar with any of this, take a few minutes to go through our Quick Guide to Roadmunk).
 The sample data is really useful if you want to try out a roadmap before creating one of your own.

 6. Click Create.